MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 $$

-Using this recurrence, we can fill out a table of dimensions $$i \times j$$.
+Using this recurrence, we can fill out a table of dimensions $i \times j$.
 The first row and the first colum will obviously be filled with `0`s.
 Then we traverse the table row by row to fill out the values according to the following rules.

 1. If the characters at indices `i` and `j` are equal, then we take the diagonal value (above and left) and add 1.
 2. If the characters at indices `i` and `j` are different, then we take the max of the value above and that to the left.